 - Viharn (Assembly hall)

-- We have the dining hall and meditation hall at Kow Tham Center, and there is a mediation hall on the grounds of the Wat as well.
+- We have the dining hall and meditation hall at Khao Tham Center, and there is a meditation hall on the grounds of the Wat as well.

 - An important and sacred structure of the wat.
 Originally, a chedi contained relics of the Buddha, later on the remains of Kings or a very important monk.
 Our chedi contains the remains of our founder Head Nun Mae Chee Ahmon.